Screw: Lag screw

-Lag screws (US) or coach screws (UK, Australia, and New Zealand) (also referred to as lag bolts or coach bolts, although this is a misnomer) are large wood screws.
+Lag screws (US) or coach screws (UK, Australia, and New Zealand) (also referred to as lag bolts or coach bolts, although this is a misnomer) or French wood screw (Scandinavia) are large wood screws.
+Lag screws are used to lag together lumber framing, to lag machinery feet to wood floors, and for other heavy carpentry applications.
+The attributive modifier lag came from an early principal use of such fasteners: the fastening of lags such as barrel staves and other similar parts.
+These fasteners are "screws" according to the Machinery's Handbook criteria, and the obsolescent term "lag bolt" has been replaced by "lag screw" in the Handbook.
+However, based on tradition many tradesmen continue to refer to them as "bolts", because, like head bolts, they are large, with hex or square heads that require a wrench, socket, or specialized bit to turn.

 The head is typically an external hex.
 Metric hex-headed lag screws are covered by DIN 571.
 Inch square-headed and hex-headed lag screws are covered by ASME B18.2.1.
 A typical lag screw can range in diameter from 4 to 20 mm or #10 to 1.25 in (4.83 to 31.75 mm), and lengths from 16 to 200 mm or 1/4 to 6 in or longer, with the coarse threads of a wood-screw or sheet-metal-screw threadform (but larger).
 The materials are usually carbon steel substrate with a coating of zinc galvanization (for corrosion resistance).
-The zinc coating may be bright (electroplated), yellow (electroplated), or dull gray hot-dip galvanized.
-Lag screws are used to lag together lumber framing, to lag machinery feet to wood floors, and for other heavy carpentry applications.
-The attributive modifier lag came from an early principal use of such fasteners: the fastening of lags such as barrel staves and other similar parts.

-These fasteners are "screws" according to the Machinery's Handbook criteria, and the obsolescent term "lag bolt" has been replaced by "lag screw" in the Handbook.
-However, based on tradition many tradesmen continue to refer to them as "bolts", because, like head bolts, they are large, with hex or square heads that require a wrench, socket, or specialized bit to turn.

-Other threaded fasteners

-Superbolt, or multi-jackbolt tensioner

-A superbolt, or multi-jackbolt tensioner is an alternative type of fastener that retrofits or replaces existing nuts, bolts, or studs.
-Tension in the bolt is developed by torquing individual jackbolts, which are threaded through the body of the nut and push against a hardened washer.
-Because of this, the amount of torque required to achieve a given preload is reduced.
-Installation and removal of any size tensioner is achieved with hand tools, which can be advantageous when dealing with large diameter bolting applications.
+The zinc coating may be bright yellow (electroplated), or dull gray (hot-dip galvanized).

 Bone screw

-The field of screws and other hardware for internal fixation within the body is huge and diverse.
-Like prosthetics, it integrates the industrial and medicosurgical fields, causing manufacturing technologies (such as machining, CAD/CAM, and 3D printing) to intersect with the art and science of medicine.
-Like aerospace and nuclear power, this field involves some of the highest technology for fasteners, as well as some of the highest prices, for the simple reason that performance, longevity, and quality have to be excellent in such applications.
-Bone screws tend to be made of stainless steel or titanium, and they often have high-end features such as conical threads, multistart threads, cannulation (hollow core), and proprietary screw drive types (some not seen outside of these applications).
+Bone screws have the medical use of securing broken bones in living humans and animals.
+As with aerospace and nuclear power, medical use involves some of the highest technology for fasteners; excellent performance, longevity, and quality are required, and reflected in prices.
+Bone screws are often made of relatively non-reactive stainless steel or titanium, and they often have advanced features such as conical threads, multistart threads, cannulation (hollow core), and proprietary screw drive types, some not seen outside of these applications.